panditdhamdhere/Compose/README.md

 [Endless discussion](https://discord.gg/DCBD2UKbxc) about what and why Solidity features should or shouldn't be allowed in this library is *encouraged*.

  It isn't that any of these features are bad, that isn't the point.
 It is that we are writing the best software we can, and part of that is using a limited feature set.
-This is the "less is more" idea or keep it simple stupid (KISS).
+This is the "less is more" idea or keep it simple, stupid (KISS).

 If this feature ban breaks your mind, just realize that this smart contract library is different than what you have encountered before -- it has different importances, different design principles and it has different ways of doing things.
 Open your mind and be willing to look at smart contracts a different way.
 Let the design section rewrite your brain.